-Shoes are considered simply a type of garnment, something to wear simply because you need it by those who are not fashion enthusiast.
-Although some people could regard shoes merely as an unavoidable accessory worn in modern times to walk and protect feet, scarpe in Italy are really important to people in the field of fashion.
+Shoes are considered simply a type of garment, something to wear simply because you need it by those who are not fashion enthusiasts.
+Although some people could regard shoes merely as an unavoidable accessory worn in modern times to walk and protect feet, scarpe in Italy, shoes made in Italy are really important to people in the field of fashion.
 They represent an additional element to the style and they have their weight in everyday activities.

 Mocassini: mocassins.
-Usually in camoscio, suede, but also in leather, they are highly requested in the Italian market, especially by men.
-Several mocassini are manufactered by craftsmen following their family run business and still using traditional methods.
+Usually, in camoscio, suede, but also in leather, they are highly requested in the Italian market, especially by men.
+Several mocassini are manufactured by craftsmen following their family-run business and still using traditional methods.

 Scarpe sportive: the term sportiva refers to sport.
-If you ask for this type of shoes you will usually have trainers.
+If you ask for this type of shoes in Italy you will usually have trainers.